SDFIdk/skraafoto_tile_public/README.md

 The exception to this rule is when requesting edge tiles where the image dimensions are not a multiple of the tile size.
 Here `cogtiler` allows the client to choose what happens with the pixels which are not part of the source image (as described above).
 In this case some image manipulation may be necessary for some tiles.
 For these tiles `cogtiler` utilizes the [libjpeg-turbo](https://www.libjpeg-turbo.org/) library which should be as resource effective as possible.

 ### Caching
 Usually a client reading tiles from a COG will read a numerous tiles at the same time.
-Therefore `cogtiler` caches the latests 1024 headers in a LRU cache (see [code](https://github.com/SDFIdk/skraafoto_tile_public/blob/cc2758d4ac540a551b4966fe4018241c58036bbd/src/cogtiler/cog.py#L74)).
+To reduce the number of header requests `cogtiler` caches the latests 1024 headers in a LRU cache (see [code](https://github.com/SDFIdk/skraafoto_tile_public/blob/cc2758d4ac540a551b4966fe4018241c58036bbd/src/cogtiler/cog.py#L74)).

 ## Acknowledgments